PlastiData/kpi_exporter/solution/README_Solution.md

 # Google Sheets KPI Exporter - Solution Guide

-This folder contains the complete solution for extracting KPIs from Grafana dashboards and exporting them to Google Sheets.
+This folder contains the complete solution for extracting KPIs from PostgreSQL and Prometheus and exporting them to Google Sheets.
 It includes:

 - **`export_kpis.py`** - Main script that queries PostgreSQL and Prometheus data
 - **`service_account.json`** - Google Sheets API credentials (included in repo just for exam purposes)